HLTech/vaunt/README.md

 Capabilities of a provider should contain the contract.
 Expectations of a consumer should contain the contract and name of the provider.

 Annotations @Consumer and @Provider should be used on messages exchanged between consumer and provider.
-For now messages should have the same name.
-Inner objects might have different names (ids).
+One message can be annotated with multiple annotations For now classes representing messages should have the same name.
+Objects belonging to other via composition might have different names (ids).